jmes2build/jmes2build/README.md

 ## Hi, I'm James 👋

-CS student in San Jose, building things at the intersection of **software, AI, and finance**.
+CS student, building things at the intersection of **software, AI, and finance**.

 I like problems where the interesting part isn't writing the code — it's figuring out what the code should actually do.
 Lately that's meant reading a lot of other people's codebases.